 “We really want to connect with everybody and provide something that everyone should enjoy,” says Marc Thayer, ESO’s new chief executive officer.
 “It’s your orchestra.
 It’s everyone’s symphony.”

 The 2021-22 season, which opened in October, features genres for just about everybody.
-Performances include works by classical conductors such as Tchaikovsky, Brahms and Beethoven, as well as symphonic takes on contemporary tunes, everything from the film scores of John Williams to the Beatles’ Sergeant Pepper.
+Performances have included works by classical conductors such as Tchaikovsky, Brahms and Beethoven, as well as symphonic takes on contemporary tunes, from the film scores of John Williams to the Beatles’ Sergeant Pepper.

-In between are other surprises, like a holiday spectacular with the Elgin Master Chorale.
-Mariachi music is the subject of a late-April concert, coming on the heels of a show filled with old American songs.
-In June, the symphony returns with its new “on the farm” series that was a hit this past year.
+Mariachi music is the subject of a concert on April 30.
+In June, the symphony returns with its “on the farm” series, which was a hit last year.

 To purchase tickets for Elgin Symphony Orchestra, call (847) 888-4000 or visit elginsymphony.org.